Private holiday rentals

 Holiday rentals in Amsterdam

-Renting one’s home as a holiday let is only allowed if a set of guidelines applies.
-For example, only the principal occupier is permitted to rent out a property, and holiday rental must only happen occasionally – people can’t rent out their home on a permanent, commercial basis.
-The guidelines are in place to ensure that holiday lets are conducted safely, honestly and without causing problems for neighbours and other residents.
+In Amsterdam, only the principal occupier is permitted to rent out a property, and holiday rental must only happen occasionally – people can’t rent out their home on a permanent, commercial basis.
+The guidelines are in place to ensure that holiday rentals are conducted safely, honestly and without causing problems for neighbours and other residents.
 People renting out their home but failing to adhere to the regulations risk being fined, having to pay back outstanding tourist tax or even having to vacate their home.

 Regulations for private holiday lets

-Like all accommodation providers in Amsterdam, you will be required to pay tourist tax on your income from holiday rental.
-The City of Amsterdam has more information (website in Dutch) and a registration form (in Dutch).
+- Like all accommodation providers in Amsterdam, you will be required to pay tourist tax on your income from holiday rental.

-Any disturbances caused by holiday rentals can be reported by calling 14 020, the city’s central information number.
-If you suspect that a property is being used illegally as a hotel or guesthouse, you can report this with this form (in Dutch).
+Any disturbances caused by holiday rentals can be reported by calling 14 020, the City of Amsterdam’s central information number.
+If you suspect that a property is being used illegally as a hotel or guesthouse, you can report it with this form (in Dutch).